 Prior to this role, David held a variety of positions as a Director in PG&E’s Energy Procurement organization including leading commercial solicitations, transactions, strategy and policy efforts.

 David has more than 20 years of energy industry experience including project finance, asset management, origination, power purchase agreement negotiation, project acquisition and business development across both conventional and renewable technologies.
 Prior to joining PG&E, he worked in the independent power industry for Calpine Corporation and for Third Planet Windpower, LLC.
 David has managed the project financing of more than $ 7.0 billion in energy projects across the United States as well as negotiated both short and long-term power purchases agreements and project acquisitions.

 David has a Bachelor of Arts in Economics from University of California – Los Angeles and a Masters of Business Administration from Santa Clara University.

-Greg was born in Edmonton and educated as an Engineer at the University of Alberta, specializing in Petroleum Engineering.
+Greg was educated as an Engineer at the University of Alberta, specializing in Petroleum Engineering.

-Greg is married and has two children aged one and three.
-When not spending time with his family he enjoys playing hockey, travelling the world, and constantly learning about new technologies and strategies to solve the challenges facing industry and society.
+Greg is married and has two children aged three and six.
+When not spending time with his family he enjoys playing hockey, travelling, and learning about new technologies and strategies to solve the challenges facing industry and society.